-The first difference in report from 2016 year, that this time you can try it!
-You can play with data, change filters, dates and see actual result.
+The first difference in the report from the 2016 year, that this time you can try it!
+You can play with data, change filters, dates and see the actual result.
 I’ve published all reports to Power BI account (hopefully now I have one as part of my MVP benefit).

 Please use this link to see the actual report and play with it.

-Or download report with data from here (zip, 46.45 mb) and play locally.
+Or download the report with data from here (zip, 46.45 mb) and play locally.

-At the beginning lets take a look at some changes in tags:
+In the beginning, let's take a look at some changes in tags: